Greetings in the Name of the Lord. We remember you as you are daily carried up in the Name through our prayers.

 Our Elder Seraphim has been doing the bulk of all the landscape work, all of the mowing, painting and building repair.
 This takes away from his duties as the Elder of the Skete, especially his prayer time.
 A hired hand from time to time certainly would allow him more time to do what he has been called to do, but alas that requires funding.

 We have moved the statue of Our Lady of Grace from out of Anna House garage where she has been hidden since moving here.
-She now overlooks St. Simeon Skete with arms outstretched to welcome those who come to pray.
+She now overlooks Nazareth House Apostolate with arms outstretched to welcome those who come to pray.

 We have prepared a Rosary Prayer Walk which encircles the statue and it is receiving good useage.

-The Cave of the Seven Sleepers, Cave of the Heart is an extremely important part of the Remnant Renewal Capital Campaign.
+The Cave of the Seven Sleepers, Cave of the Heart was an extremely important part of the Remnant Renewal Capital Campaign.
 In these times of uncertainty, we are being led to provide the cave as a zone of transformation, unity and strength.
-There has been a delay in the finishing of the Cave because of the excessive rain and our contractor has been blessed with many contracts that keep him extremely busy.
-He graciously agreed to help us and his time no longer allows him to complete the project.
-We appreciate his kindness greatly and our now looking for a new contractor in masonry.
-We estimate that the final cost of the cave including landscaping will be under $5,000.
+We have completed the Cave and now only need to do some inside cosmetic work and add a few dump truck loads of soil.
+We estimate that the final cost of the cave including landscaping will be under $1,500.